exivity/actions/README.md

 ### `path`

 **Required**
-The path to the file to sign
+The path to the file to sign, glob patterns allowed

 ### `certificate-base64`